Breadcrumb

 Step 4: Drawing up a reintegration plan or report

-- Adjustments to the workplace
+- adjustments to the workplace

 - Adjustments to your tasks or workload, working hours or schedule, and possibly a phased return

-- The validity period of the plan
+- the validity period of the plan

 When?